Cleveroad/CRPageViewController/README.md

 ![Header image](/images/header.jpg)

-## Meet CRPageViewController - Customizable PageViewController for iOS
+## Meet Page View Controller for iOS by Cleveroad

 Hey, guys!
 Cleveroad team has got something really interesting for you.
 Meet our new iOS library - CRPageViewController.
 We’re sure that you’ve already checked the convenience of Page View long time ago.
 But we’ve made something that will make navigation between pages of your app even handier.